- Car Seats & Child Restraint Devices (CRD) On An Airplane

 Updated January 2017

 Car seats are not the only child restraint devices available for flying with young children.
 You can use a CARES harness, an infant lap belt or child restraint seat on certain airlines and/or seats.
 However availability and rules for use do vary, so read the guide below.
-(For information on taking car seats abroad, this guide will help you decide whether you can take your car seat or if it may be more convenient to hire one.)
+(For information on taking car seats abroad, this guide will help you decide whether you can take your car seat or if it may be more convenient to hire or buy one.)

 Can I use my car seat on the airplane?

 There are some stipulations with this and there is no easy answer:-

 If your car seat is airline approved then yes you can.
 It usually must have a 5 point harness amongst other stipulations.
 However, you must have booked a seat for this.
 You may occasionally get lucky if there is an empty seat, however, this is not guaranteed.
 (Remember young babies are not meant to be in their car seats for more than 2 hours without a break, as this is recommended by the car manufacturers because of their developing bodies.)
 Usual airline policy is to put the car seat in a window seat- so it will not impede an evacuation.

 Another important point is that car seats can not be used where airbags are fitted to plane seats.
 For example, all of Virgin Atlantic’s Upper Class suites and Premium Economy seats on many of their aircraft have airbags, so you will be unable to use your own car seat.